exratione/thywill/doc/serverSetup.md

 Thywill Server Setup for Ubuntu
 -------------------------------

-This document outlines setup and configuration of a Thywill server on Ubuntu:
+This document outlines the setup and configuration of a Thywill server on
+Ubuntu:

   * Each Thywill application runs as a separate Node.js process
-  * Each Node.js process runs as a service using Forever
+  * Each Node.js process runs as a service
-  * A Varnish proxy server passes traffic to the Thywill applications
+  * Varnish and Nginx proxies pass traffic to Thywill applications

 The starting point for the purposes of this guide is a bare bones Ubuntu 12.04 server - it probably won't even have your favorite text editor installed at the